 Colorado College is part of nationwide movement to incorporate sustainable agriculture into the education realm.
-Taking sustainability out of the classroom, a voluntary group of CC students participate in the hands-on agricultural experience of farming the land behind President Dick Celeste's house.
+Taking sustainability out of the classroom, a voluntary group of CC students participate in the hands-on agricultural experience of farming the land behind the President's house.
 The fruits and vegetables they grow are sold to our food provider Bon Appetite and served in CC's dining venues.
 They also sell to CC students and go to local Colorado Springs farmer's markets.

 For more information about programs at the Garden, visit the group's website.

 Read the Gazettte feature article, "CC Provides a Taste of Gardening".